ye-kyaw-thu/NLP-Class/README.md

 # NLP-Class

-Some lecture materials of NLP Class at UTYCC
+Some lecture materials of NLP Class at University of Technology Yadanapon Cyber City (UTYCC)

 I do appreciate to know in advance, if you want to use my slides or some parts of my slides in your class.
-Let's do our best for languages of Myanmar!
+Let's do our best for languages of Myanmar (Burma)!
 Let's do our best for Myanmar NLP R&D!

 Regards,